TeamAustria/writeups/2023-faust/jokes.md

 By altering the value of the privileges key from `admin` to `public` in the last request to `/profile`, we can export every joke that has been created even though we are not administrator.

 ## Patching
-To patch the exploit, the only thing we have to do is to block access to the export function if we are not an administrator.
-The following code shows a patched verion of the service:
+To patch the exploit, the only thing we have to do is to block access to the backup function if we are not an administrator.
+The following code shows a patched version of the service:
 ```py
 @app.route('/profile', methods=["POST"])
 @login_required